 We stayed at the superbly situated Celeste Apartments.
 They are basic, in the ‘very basic’ sense of that word.
 Some reviews on TripAdvisor seem to threaten a cockroach infested Gulag, but, to be fair, they’re OK.
 They’re in need of refurbishment, several were being noisily refurbished during our stay.
 The hammering and drilling started about 9.00 am and went on till 6.00 in the evening.
 If you’re out all day, you don’t notice it, but there were times when it got on my nerves.
 If the weather had been better, I wouldn’t have had a quibble with the accommodation.
 If we were to go back, I’d want an apartment that had been renovated though.
 Apparently they’re fine.
 The staff were very nice.

 Celeste Apartments’ big plus is its proximity to the beach and the heart of the nightlife of the resort.
 Despite being so close to this, it’s also surprisingly quiet.
-Out of the school holidays, most of the holidaymakers are retired and most of them are British.
+In Costa Teguise, out of the school holidays, most of the holidaymakers are retired and most of them are British.
 Half of the bars seem to be run by Brits for Brits, and they do it well.
 You can get a pint for £1.50.
 Inevitably, perhaps the town doesn’t have a very Spanish feel to it.
 All the bars have big screens for the football and when there are no matches they show box sets of ‘The Benny Hill Show’ and ‘On the Buses’.

 Many places boast of serving typical British food with real HP Sauce etc. Fair enough, but this determination to get the British punters in leads to some weird marketing ideas.
 One place was offering burgers cooked in Jack Daniels.
 Why?
 Around the corner was a bar that boast of specialising in sport, burgers and gin.
 Who has a gin with a burger?